How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - For Manual IP the following values must be configured

-- To connect the CCA via Wi-Fi, tap Wi-Fi button, then choose the local Wi-Fi connection from the list that of available Wi-Fi routers that is generated after a minute.
+- To connect the CCA via Wi-Fi, tap Wi-Fi button, then choose the local Wi-Fi connection from the list of available Wi-Fi routers that is generated after a two minutes - be patient here.

 - Enter the Wi-Fi router password in the dialog that displays.